jonasschneider/momentum/README.md

 Momentum, a SPDY Server for Rack apps
 =====================================

-Momentum is a Rack-compatible web server for SPDY clients.
-Momentum can act as a reverse proxy, forwarding requests from SPDY-enabled browsers to your regular HTTP app server.
+Momentum is a Rack handler for SPDY clients.
+That means, it receives connections from SPDY clients and runs Rack apps.
+It's that simple.

-But since it is completely compatible with the Rack specification, you can also run any Rack app purely on SPDY.
+Additional features are provided by adapters that enable Momentum to act as a proxy to your plain old HTTP server, or run heavy Rack apps (Rails, I'm looking at you!) in separate threads or processes.

 Usage
 -----
 Suppose you have added `momentum` to your app's `Gemfile`, you can start the SPDY server by running:

     bundle exec momentum